salrashid123/gce_metadata_server/README.md

 * **3. Run socat**

 You need to install a utility to map port :80 traffic since REST calls to the metadata server are HTTP.
-The following usees 'socat':
+The following usees `socat`:
 ```
 sudo apt-get install socat